publiccodenet/illustrations/README.md

 * Software that reflects the values of your society
 * Democratically accountable software
-* Software that its users can scrutinize and understand
+* Software that end users (residents, citizens) can scrutinize and understand
 * Technological sovereignty

 ### Our members

 * Forward thinking public organizations
 * Advocating for a future you have a principled commitment to
-* Learning from and share experience with other bold, innovative public organizations and leaders in the sector
+* Learning from and sharing experience with other bold, innovative public organizations and leaders in the sector

 ### Open software

-* Modular software that lets you customize small parts of it to your local context, to make it better for your users, for here
+* Modular software that lets you customize small parts of it to your local context, to make it better for your users here
 * Portable code
 * Trustworthy, usable, maintained and sustainable code
-* Software that encodes their own history (version control)
+* Software that encodes its own history (version control)

 ### Modelling our values